 Return radio frequency spectrum to public control.
 The easiest way would probably be to not renew spectrum licences as they expire.
 Associated assets of providers other than Telstra could be acquired at value, where economically and operationally rational.

 Establish a statutory Commission to provide telecommunications infrastructure and wholesale services.
 Vest in the Commission all infrastructure and wholesale assets formerly held by Telstra and nbn™.

 When John Howard completed the privatisation of Telstra, while leaving the network under Telstra's ownership, he created a monster.
 The optimum for effective retail-sector competition is not to have the majority of the infrastructure owned by the dominant retailer.
 That beast must be neutered.

 The broader issue is conflict of interest arising from association of a retailer of services with a wholesaler of such services and/or an owner of relevant infrastructure.
 One obvious remedy is legislation against such associations.

-The effect of separating wholesalers and infrastructure owners from
+The effect of separating wholesalers and infrastructure owners from their

-resuming public ownership of infrastructure assets.
+ownership of infrastructure assets.

 Optical fibre will evidently serve for at least a century.
 We therefore need to plan on that time-scale.
 Clearly, the Telecommunications Commission will need statutory protections from the short-term opportunism characteristic of Australian politics in the 21st Century.